MattLatt/GDAL_2.0.2_VC/README.md

     - building libexpat for x64 architecture to test x64 version of all the workspaces

     - test if it's possible to use Unicode charset (instead of Multi-Byte)

+## 2016-06-28:
+What is compiling :

+    - x86 version of all the workspaces (dll, lib and tests)